Yay-Peace-Peace/Nextcloud/README.md

 - Nextcloud (Only in HTTP).

 What needs to be done:
-- NGINX reverse HTTPS with certbot SSL certificates.
+- NGINX reverse HTTP and HTTPS proxy (the "nc_nginx" container);
+- Let's Encrypt certificate renovation (maybe do it on the "nc_nginx" container).

 Procedure to install to the folder /docker on a linux machine